novix-sa/Pyplan/docs/Quick Start.md

     result = pd.Index(["Itemm 1","Item 2","Item 3"])

-Indexes They are important to be explicitly defined as this for two reasons:
+Indexes are important to be explicitly defined as this for two reasons:
-First, it helps homogenize Dimension domain.
-That is important to guarantee that when you operate with DataArrays that share dimensions, they share the same domain.
+First, it helps homogenize Dimensions domain.
+That is important to guarantee that when you operate with DataArrays that share dimensions, they share the same domain, so that the result domain is the same of the variables.
+If that is not the case and you have

 For example if you have an

 Its importance comes from